 - Result from your action

-The result of the actions you took should be positive because this shows you were proactive in overcoming your weakness.
-However, if the story you tell happens to end on a less successful note, that’s okay too – just make sure to explain how you’ve learned from this experience.
+Describe a positive result to show you were proactive in overcoming your weakness.
+If the story you tell happens to end on a less successful note, that’s okay too – just make sure to explain how you’ve learned from this experience.

 Here’s an example of how to use the STAR method to explain how you’ve worked to overcome a weakness: